toxinu/carotte/README.rst

 Scheduled tasks
 ---------------

-Carotte is not a scheduler, its a asynchronous tasks runner.
+Carotte is not a scheduler, its an asynchronous tasks runner.
 But you can really set up scheduled tasks with schedule_.

 Your ``tasks.py``: ::